wso2/docs-is/en/docs/references/evolution-of-identity-federation-standards.md

 For more information on SSO, see [here](../../../references/concepts/single-sign-on).

-With the release of WSO2 Identity Server 3.0, it supports the SAML 2.0 web browser based SSO profile.
+WSO2 Identity Server supports the SAML 2.0 web browser based SSO profile.
 WSO2 Identity Server can act as the identity provider of a single sign-on system with minimal configurations.
 This section provides information on how to configure